-Calling out and getting up out of bed can also start as a way of keeping you around at bedtime.
-From around nine months, children can begin to develop separation anxiety, so they might want you to stay with them at bedtime.
+Also, from around nine months, children can begin to develop separation anxiety, so they might want you to stay with them at bedtime.
 Or sometimes children want to stay up with the family.

 And sometimes children might suddenly start having bedtime or sleep issues after a big change or loss in their lives.
 This can be a sign that they’re having some stress or anxiety.

 What you can do about calling out and getting up

 If you think your child is calling out or getting out of bed because he needs your help or something is wrong, go in to him.